gopinathsjsu/team-project-20201-code-avengers/README.md

 Piyush Deshmukh: Worked on the Backend APIs, django models, diagrams, and testing.

-Shashank: Worked on the Backend APIs, PostgreSQL database with AWS RDS, EC2 setup
+Shivansh: Worked on the Backend APIs, PostgreSQL database with AWS RDS, EC2 setup

 Sriram: Worked on Front-End Implementation, CSS and Javascript Implementation and Validation